Dev-manuels/Dev-manuels/README.md

 ## 🙋 About Me

-- 🔭 I’m currently working on **projects with C, CSS, HTML, Javascript, MySQL, PHP, and Python**
+- 🔭 I’m currently working on **projects with CSS, HTML, Javascript, MySQL, PHP, and Python**

 - 🌱 I’m currently learning more of **Javascript and Python**